 Why Do Retailers Use Coupons?

-Read about great coupon deals and savings for August 2023.
+Read about great coupon deals and savings for December 2024.

 Coupons are everywhere today.
 You can find them in newspapers, on printed flyers sent to you in the mail, and even on the Internet.
 But people often ask why retailers even bother with coupons.
 After all, can’t they just put on a sale and lower their prices?